GoogleChrome/web.dev/src/site/content/en/learn-core-web-vitals/vitals-business-decision-makers/index.md

 Website user experience has been shown to have [a direct impact on business performance](/vitals-business-impact/).
 Delivering a better experience, where websites load and respond to users faster often results in increased engagement and conversions.
 [Core Web Vitals](/vitals/) is an initiative to quantify the experience of websites to identify areas for improvements.

 However, a lot of Core Web Vitals documentation is aimed at web developers, with deep technical understanding and full control over their code.
-Web developers are not the only ones responsible for web performance.
-Many websites are created by non-developers using a “site-builder” platform such as WordPress, Shopify, Wix, or a number of other similar products.
+Many websites are created by non-developers using a “site-builder” platform such as WordPress, Shopify, Wix, or a number of other similar products often without a web development team.

+Even where there is a dedicated team or web developers, they are not the only ones responsible for web performance.
 Business decision makers have a huge influence over website performance, from deciding content and designs, to deciding on advertisement strategies on the web page and for securing traffic to the site.
 These decisions can make achieving a performant website easier or harder.

 This guide aims to provide some relevant information for business owners on how they can understand—and improve—their user experience as much as possible, without having to be deeply technical web developers.